mrshah-at-ibm/solidity-project/README.md

 4. Test the app

-   _Note: The app is currently running on https://app.mrshah.space_
+   _Notes: The app is currently running on https://app.mrshah.space_

    Go to the tests folder and run some shell scripts to test the APIs.
 Make sure to point the scripts to the domain of your app.